invertase/react-native-firebase-docs/v3.0.*/auth/reference/auth.md

 Sends a password reset email to the given email address.

-To complete the password reset, call [Auth#confirmPasswordReset](#confirmPasswordReset) with the code supplied in the email sent to the user, along with the new password specified by the user.
+To complete the password reset, call [ref auth#confirmPasswordReset] with the code supplied in the email sent to the user, along with the new password specified by the user.

 | Parameter |         |
 | --------- | ------- |